 - READ THE SUB carefully and read any small print, such as ‘sub by e-mail’ or ‘named actors only’ etc. Make sure to read the whole breakdown as there might be other, more suitable roles at the end.

 NB: Check rates of pay, especially for commercials.
-If low, you may want to check with client to see if they are happy to do the job on low pay.
-If the pay is marked as Equity and isn’t, please forward breakdown to Tim Gale at Equity.
+If the pay is marked as ‘Equity rate’ and isn’t, please forward breakdown to Tim Gale at Equity.

-Check availability of any client who fits the brief, on the whiteboard and on TagMin.
-An easy way to check availability on Tagmin is by using the ‘Filter’ tab top right.
+- An easy way to check availability on Tagmin is by using the ‘Filter’ tab top right.

-Under the ‘availability’ section, fill in any and all dates (eg. Casting, Recall, Shoot, Rehearsals, Performance dates etc.)
+- Under the ‘availability’ section, fill in any and all dates (eg. Casting, Recall, Shoot, Rehearsals, Performance dates etc.)

-Scroll down to click search – this will bring up a list of all actors and any potential clashes. –
+- Scroll down to click search – this will bring up a list of all actors and any potential clashes.